grantmerz/DESI_Recon/README.md

 2) Propagator C(k,mu) at mu=0.05 and mu=0.95
 3) Auto-Power P(k) muktipoles of the reconstructed catalog

-prefix to data and random path is set to '/global/project/projectdirs/desi/users/UNIT-BAO-RSD-challenge/Reconstruction/Stage1/'

 Add command line arguments
---data : path to data file
+--data : path to data file (ignore if using mesh)
---ran : path to randoms file
---b : bias
+--ran : path to randoms file  (ignore if using mesh) --b : bias
 --Gf : growth factor
 --out : prefix for output files
+--from_mesh : if using a density mesh instead of data/randoms catalogs
+--mesh : path to mesh file